Snowflake-Labs/sfquickstarts/site/sfguides/src/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake.md

 15. Once the installation process is complete, all services have the status DONE or READY (green checkmark) and the URL to access LandingLens displays.
 Copy and paste the URL.
       <img src="assets/LLSF_install_9_09_2024.png" alt="Copy the URL for the LandingLens app" width="800">

 16. Paste the URL into a new tab to open the LandingLens app.
-We recommend bookmarking this URL. you can log in to the app using the Snowflake credentials you used to install the app.
+We recommend bookmarking this URL.
+You can log in to the app using the Snowflake credentials you used to install the app.
 Only users with the correct privileges in the account can access the LandingLens app.

       <img src="assets/lai_landinglens_app.png" alt="LAI Lens app" width="800">